-The Scientific Principles of Medicine (SPM) is a two year course divided into units.
-These units are: Health and Disease (6 weeks), Musculoskeletal/Dermatology (7 weeks), Gastrointestinal System (7 weeks), Liver and Hematology (7 weeks), Cardiovascular/Pulmonary (10 weeks), Central Nervous System/Special Senses (6 weeks), Renal System (7 weeks), Endocrine System (7 weeks), Reproduction System (7 weeks), and Mind and Human Development (7 weeks) and Integrated Systems (two weeks).
+The Scientific Principles of Medicine (SPM) is a two-year course divided into units.
+These units are: Introduction to Health and Disease (5 weeks), Gastrointestinal System (5 weeks), Integumentary and Musculoskeletal Systems and Introduction to the Nervous Systems (8 weeks), Hematologic System (4 weeks), Cardiovascular and Respiratory Systems (7 weeks), Renal System (4 weeks), Central Nervous System and Special Senses (7 weeks), Endocrine System (4 weeks), Reproductive Systems (6 weeks), and Mind and Human Development (6 weeks).
 Each unit is organized around a number of "clinical presentations" representing the various ways a patient might present to the physician (e.g., sore throat, headache, referral for abnormal laboratory findings).
 The clinical presentation serves as the spring-board for the study of the basic sciences (e.g., anatomy, biochemistry, microbiology, pathology, and pharmacology) needed to understand that presentation.
-Over a two year period students are exposed to approximately110 clinical presentations associated with over 3000 individual diagnoses.
+Over a two year period students are exposed to approximately 85 common clinical presentations associated with thousands of specific diagnoses.
 The Scientific Principles of Medicine course employs a variety or teaching and learning modalities including interactive lectures, small groups, laboratory exercises, team-based leaning and self-directed study.